Learn about the proposed coolidge road diet

-Please be sure to scroll through all the informational items that follow the presentation boards.
-They include the TIA Traffic Analysis as well as various case studies and reports on the benefits of complete streets and road diets.
+Please be sure to scroll through all the informational items that follow.
+They include the presentation boards that were used at the July Public Input sessions and will be used at the November 28th Open House.
+Below you can also find the TIA Traffic Analysis as well as various case studies and reports on the benefits of complete streets and road diets.

-(Click on any image to open it as a PDF.)
+Click on any image below to open it as a PDF.

 The Coolidge Road Diet will result in an estimated gain of 38 on-street parking spaces!